8 Bad VPNs You Must Avoid to Protect Your Privacy

 But not all VPNs are worth using.
-In fact, some VPNs are so bad that you’d actually be better off not using anything, than routing your traffic through their services.
+In fact, some VPNs are so bad that you’d actually be better off not using anything, than routing your traffic through their servers.
 Here are some warning signs to look out for, plus specific VPN services to avoid if you value privacy.

 What Makes a VPN Bad for Privacy?